 Core Fusion, Personal Training, Dance, Gymnastics, Children’s Theatre

 I realize more and more everyday how important yoga is in my life and on it’s own.
 I feel grateful to have found it while studying abroad in England in 2001.
 It was during a very hard time for America during the time I was away and the practice gave me some hope, calm and perspective.
 I initially approached the practice very physically.
-Realizing that I was capable of executing many of the shapes.
-Good for me. 😉 I also knew that I immediately felt more focused and connected to the work and people in my immediate circle and beyond.
+Realizing that I enjoyed building this shapes with my body.
+I also knew that I immediately felt more focused and connected to the work and people in my immediate circle and beyond.
 I found more self confidence.
 Little did I know, Yoga would be a life-long practice for me that would lead to transformation over and over again.

-I was fortunate enough to be granted teaching opportunities almost immediately.
-I found that I absolutely loved sharing and guiding the practice.
-I haven’t stopped learning or sharing to date, and am excited to see how the future unfolds.
-I had many more trainings and immersions since, and even more to come.
+I was delighted (and terrified) to be given some teaching opportunities immediately, and I found that I absolutely loved sharing and guiding the practice.
+I haven’t stopped learning or sharing to date, and am excited to see what the future unfolds.
+I have a daily personal practice which is often my best “food” for teaching, and I’ve soaked in many more trainings and immersions since.
+I will certainly be a life-long student.
 I’ve found life is far more interesting with a “beginner’s mind.”

 I am enjoying life’s adventures, being present, being me, and on most days, feeling pretty radiant.
-I have learned that the practice made me a better human and makes life more enjoyable.
+I have learned that the practice is slowly shaping me into a more mindful human and makes life more enjoyable.
 It continues to help me be more resilient, more curious, and more creative.
-As a performing artist, these traits are essential to my success and happiness.
-I am grateful to my students and my teachers for being a a constant source of inspiration.
+As a performing artist, these traits are essential to happiness and stamina.
+I’m infinitely grateful to my students and my teachers for being constant sources of inspiration.